tewhatuora/air-fhir-ig/input/pagecontent/generalNotes.md

 #### System failures and rejection responses
 Errors fall into several categories that depend on the issue and request type.

+* Immunisation Event Rejection Rules are found in [Rejection Rules](rejectionRules.html).
-- HTTP status codes identify common technical faults and conditions.
+* HTTP status codes identify common technical faults and conditions.
 These are documented in the Open API Specification associated with this implementation guide.
 OperationOutcome diagnostics in the response contain human-readable descriptions depending on context.
-- FHIR profile faults are mostly caught in the HAPI library, with diagnostics like “HAPI-nnnn: …”
+* FHIR profile faults are mostly caught in the HAPI library, with diagnostics like “HAPI-nnnn: …”
-- FHIR constraint violations usually repeat the text of the constraint rule in diagnostics.
+* FHIR constraint violations usually repeat the text of the constraint rule in diagnostics.
-- Well-formed requests can fail due to invalid values or business rule violations.
+* Well-formed requests can fail due to invalid values or business rule violations.
 In such cases the diagnostics describe the problem to be resolved.
-- Refer to the Use Cases pages for example responses.
+* Refer to the Use Cases pages for example responses.

 #### Data quality issue detection and remediation
-The AIR applies further checks on data quality (DQ) than specified in this Implementation Guide.
-These include possible and exact duplicates, deviations from ‘preferred’ value sets, event dates in the future or inconsistent with DoB, DoD or expiry dates, data missing that should be provided under specific conditions, etc.
+The AIR applies further checks on data quality (DQ) as specified in [Data Quality Rules](dataQualityRules.html).
+These include possible and exact duplicates, deviations from ‘preferred’ value sets, inconsistent dates, data missing that should be provided under specific conditions, etc.

 Immunisation events containing issues cause DQ cases to be raised for follow-up by the AIR support team.
 DQ cases are closed automatically when underlying issues are resolved.